Gripsholm Castle: Museum

-In 1822, the building came to host the National Portrait Gallery (Sweden), which was placed under the supervision of the Nationalmuseum in the 1860s.
+In 1822, the building came to host the National Portrait Gallery (Statens porträttsamlingar), which was placed under the supervision of the Nationalmuseum in the 1860s.

 Between 1889 and 1894, the castle underwent a heavy and controversial restoration by the architect Fredrik Lilljekvist during which many of the 17th and 18th-century alterations were removed.
 The largest change was the addition of a third floor; the planned demolition of a wing did not take place.

 Now the castle is a museum which is open to the public, containing paintings and works of art.
-Part of the castle houses the National Portrait Gallery (Statens porträttsamlingar), one of the oldest portrait collections in the world.
+Part of the castle houses the National Portrait Gallery, one of the oldest portrait collections in the world.
 The museum includes a badly-stuffed lion which has become infamous in recent years.